spencerahill/aospy/README.md

 ------

 This version of aospy gives the user the option to use the xray package internally to do calculations.
 Currently this is supported on a run-by-run basis; really this should be an option in the main script.
 That way one could easily toggle it based on the calculations one wanted to do (rather than have to change each run object individually).
+This way it would be easier to use both netcdf4 and xray dependent calculation methods.